Nelestya/baseapp/README.md

 ```

 ## Motivation
-Objective is automatisation for many application in django or other project in python
+Objective is create easy a website

 ## Installation